Little Compton, Rhode Island: Agricultural Conservancy Trust

 Little Compton is unique for its real estate transfer tax, which was enabled by state statute in 1985 to preserve farmland in town and protect limited drinking water resources from overdevelopment.
 Effective July 1, 2016, real estate property transfers are taxed at a 4% rate, with the first $300,000 is exempted, paid by the buyer in the transaction to the town's Agricultural Conservancy Trust.
 As of 2021, the Ag Trust has preserved 2,162 acres of land, more than 671 acres of that owned outright by the Ag Trust, with 133 acres of that leased to local farmers.

+Easements are emplaced on Agricultural Conservancy Trust property which allows public access on preserved land in the form of maintained public rights-of-way; this is a unique practice that is not often seen in the United States and is more commonly associated with English Law.

 Education

 There is one school in Little Compton, the Wilbur and McMahon School on School House Lane near the Common, originally known as the Josephine Wilbur (or Central) School; residents simply refer to it as "Wilbur School."
 It had 12 classrooms and housed the town's K–12 facilities.
 It was renamed after additions were built in the mid 1900s.
-Approximately 350 students attend classes in Kindergarten through 8th grade.
-High school students usually attend Portsmouth High School in Portsmouth, Rhode Island, about a 25 minute drive away.
+Approximately 208 students attend classes in Kindergarten through 8th grade.
+High school students usually attend Portsmouth High School in Portsmouth, Rhode Island, about a 25 minute drive away, as well as other options like Bishop Stang High School in Dartmouth, Massachusetts.
+The school has 2 floors; one for Elementary and the second floor for 4-8.
+The biggest room in the Wilbur McMahon School is the Gymnasium or historically, "Mr Mac's Gym."
+Followed by the Art Room until further renovations were made in Late 2023 to construct a conjoined Spanish and Design room.
+The school also implements the International Baccalaureate or, (IB) Program.
+Wilbur School is the only Middle School in Rhode Island to host this program.

+Library

+The Little Compton Public Library was first founded 1879 and was formerly located within the Little Compton Town Hall.
+The Brownell Library was a separate library constructed in 1929 and was designed by Charles Loring in the Georgian Revival style.
+The Little Compton Public Library moved out of the Town Hall and consolidated with the Brownell library in 1963.
+The Brownell Library currently serves as Little Compton's only public library.
+In addition to book borrowing, the library offers programs, events, information resources, and other materials for library members.